 Payday Lenders fund only 20%-30% of applications

-Depending on the underwriting criteria used by payday lending companies, they may only be able to lend to 10%-30% of applicants.
+Depending on the underwriting criteria used by payday lending companies, they may only be able to lend to 10%-30% of consumers.
 Some lenders are so picky that they only lend to 5%-8% of those who request a loan.
 The problem is, that leaves 70% – 92% of leads that the company does not make money off of but still paid for.
 Once you calculate the average default rate of 15-33% you can see how much just one repeat borrower costs.
 It takes two good borrowers to make up the losses for the one defaulted borrower.

 How much do applications cost lenders?

-Assume a lender receives 100 loan applications per day.
+Assume a lender receives 100 loa forms per day.
 They fund 10% or 10 loans.
 Out of these 10 borrowers a max of 3 of them are not going to pay the money back within the loan period.
 Assume it cost the lender $20 per application to bring in new customers.
 Their total cost for the day would be $2,000.
 That means they paid an average of $200 per good borrower who’s funded loan did not default.
 That is extremely expensive.

 Customer retention plays a roll